Ulster Defence Regiment: Political controversy

 The Ulster Defence Regiment commanded uncritically fierce support from most Protestants in Northern Ireland but never gained the confidence of the Roman Catholic minority.
 This can partially be explained by the failure to attract and retain Catholics, and partially by the sectarian culture and character of the regiment, which became explicit following the introduction of internment without trial of suspected Irish Republicans after 1971.

 Initially, the Nationalist political parties at Stormont encouraged Catholics to join.
 The first notable change to this was caused by the Parliament of Northern Ireland's decision to introduce internment.
 None of those initially interned were Protestant, which led Catholics to understand that this was a measure directed entirely against their community.
 For the UDR it meant an increase in Republican propaganda against the regiment.
 After the introduction of internment, Catholic support for the regiment plummeted and the few Catholic soldiers that remained faced intimidation from their own communities.

-The Ballymurphy Massacre in August 1971 and Bloody Sunday in January 1972, when innocent Catholic civilians were murdered by the British Army, also served to convince Catholics that the UDR was a sectarian force.
-In 1971 25% of Catholic soldiers resigned from the UDR.
-During 1972 another 108 resigned.
+Incidents where British troops killed Catholic civilians, such as the Ballymurphy and Bloody Sunday massacres (which occurred in August 1971 and January 1972 respectively) also served to convince Catholics that the UDR was a sectarian force.
+In 1971, 25% of the UDR's Catholic soldiers chose to be discharged from the regiment.
+During 1972, another 108 Catholic soldiers chose to be discharged.

-The SDLP's Ivan Cooper said in a 1972 statement that the regiment "should be disbanded".
+The Social Democratic and Labour Party (SDLP)'s Ivan Cooper said in a 1972 statement that the regiment "should be disbanded".
 The Alliance Party's chairman Oliver Napier expressed concern about "undesirables" in the regiment in a statement in November 1972.

-The Social Democratic and Labour Party called for full disbandment of the regiment as early as 1974 through the media and by applying pressure through the Irish government and became the major conduit for complaints against the UDR from Catholics.
+The SDLP called for full disbandment of the regiment as early as 1974 through the media and by applying pressure through the Irish government and became the major conduit for complaints against the UDR from Catholics.
 The SDLP remained opposed to the regiment and continually called for its disbandment "due to the failure of the GOC to address the issue of Catholic recruiting and the regimental image".
 Although no official support was evident from the party leaderships various members (for example Seamus Mallon), condemned the killing of UDR soldiers and attended funerals, such as in the case of James Cochrane, a Catholic soldier from 3 UDR in Downpatrick who was killed in a culvert bomb attack on 6 January 1980.